She said to me: ‘It stops. The lights go out and that’s it.

 Using personal stories of the afterlife from hippies, taxidermists, palliative care nurses and nuns, 'In Perpetuity' is an inquiry into the nature of the human body: its structure, its systems, and its frailties.
 Are you your body, or is your body you?
 How do we distinguish the flesh, the guts, the tissue, the blood, from the thoughts, memories, values, preferences and imagination of a person?
 When does someone stop being a person, and become an object?

-This project was supported in 2017 by an Art in Biomedical Science residency at St Vincent's Hospital and the Harry Brookes Allen Museum of Anatomy and Pathology at the University of Melbourne.
+Initial concept for this project was supported in 2017 by an Art in Biomedical Science residency at St Vincent's Hospital and the Harry Brookes Allen Museum of Anatomy and Pathology at the University of Melbourne.
+‘In Perpetuity' is currently in creative development with support from Creative Victoria and Deakin University.

 Concept: Kate Hunter